-An Associate Professor in the Department of English (cross-appointed to the School of Indigenous and Canadian Studies) at Carleton University in Ottawa, Canada, Jody Mason specializes in Canadian literatures and print culture studies.
+An Associate Professor in the Department of English at Carleton University in Ottawa, Canada, Jody Mason specializes in Canadian literatures and print culture studies.

-Her first book, Writing Unemployment: Worklessness, Citizenship, and Mobility in Twentieth-Century Canadian Literatures (U of Toronto P, 2013), covers the period from 1920-1975 and draws on cultural and literary studies, print culture studies, labour history, and citizenship studies in order to examine how a cultural normalization of worklessness accompanied the advent of the welfare state and the national citizen in twentieth-century Canada.
-Writing Unemployment was shortlisted for the Gabrielle Roy Prize (2013).
+Her first book, Writing Unemployment: Worklessness, Citizenship, and Mobility in Twentieth-Century Canadian Literatures (U of Toronto P, 2013), draws on cultural and literary studies, print culture studies, labour history, and citizenship studies in order to examine how a cultural normalization of worklessness accompanied the advent of the welfare state and the idea of the national citizen in twentieth-century Canada.